OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

     - [x] Float button on top of tab bar.
     - [x] While user is on select page, give information on what they've selected so far.
     ...
-    - [ ] Disable button when user hasn't selected any colour
+    - [x] Disable button when user hasn't selected any colour
-    - [ ] The coloursSelectedView should be able to wrap overflow.
-    - [ ] Top tab bar button item for `UserPalette` edit state, or long press on any PaletteColourItem, and the user can delete or rearrange grid items.

 - Successfully flow back to user palette page.